liukun4515/course-info-2017/README.md

 	 * [new branch]      master -> master
 	Branch master set up to track remote branch master from origin.
    ```

+   If you get an error doing push, most likely the cause is that you just haven't finished setting up your GitHub account.
+You just need to [setup an SSH key][ssh-key] to allow pushing and pulling over SSH.

 5. That last command was a bit special and only needs to be run the first time to setup the remote tracking branches.
 Now we should be able to just run `git push` without the arguments.
 Try it and you should get the following: